Our Beliefs at Cedar Street:

 3. Jesus Christ

--We believe Jesus Christ is both fully human and fully divine as the Son of God who was born of a virgin, lived a sinless life, died a sacrificial death on the Cross as a substitute for mankind, was bodily resurrected from the dead, ascended into heaven, and will one day return in glory to judge all men and rule an eternal kingdom.
+-We believe Jesus Christ is both fully human and fully divine as the Son of God who was born of a virgin, lived a sinless life, died a sacrificial death on the cross as a substitute for mankind, was bodily resurrected from the dead, ascended into heaven to send down His Holy Spirit, and will one day return in glory to judge all men and rule an eternal kingdom.

 (John 1:1-18, 10:30; Romans 1:3-4; 1 Corinthians 15:1-8; Colossians 1:15-20; 2:9)

--We believe mankind is the crown work of God’s creation as male and female human beings made in His image who are worthy of love, dignity, and respect regardless of age, race, gender, or class.
-However, all human beings are also sinful by nature and by choice for willfully disobeying God’s will and distorting His image.
+-We believe mankind is the crowning work of God’s creation as male and female human beings made in His image who are worthy of love, dignity, and respect regardless of age, race, gender, or class.
+However, all human beings are also sinful by nature and by choice for consciously disobeying God’s will and distorting His image.
 Therefore, all human beings have inherited both physical and spiritual death and are in need of redemption.

 1 Corinthians 15:21-22; Ephesians 2:1-22; Colossians 1:21-22; 3:9-11)

 -We believe eternal salvation is a gift of God’s grace that is offered freely to all who accept Jesus Christ as Lord and Savior through repentance and faith.
-This saving faith is based solely on the finished work of Christ who through His life, death, and resurrection atoned for the penalty of sin and earned a perfect status of righteousness and justification before God for all who are reborn through believing in Him and surrendering to His Lordship.
-All truly redeemed believers are secured in Christ forever and will persevere to the end.
+True saving faith is based solely on a reborn believer’s trust in the finished work of Christ who through His life, death, and resurrection, atoned for the penalty of sin and obtained a perfect status of righteousness and justification before God.
+All truly redeemed believers are eternally secure in Christ and will persevere to the end.

 (Genesis 3:15; Matthew 1:21; John 1:11-14, 3:3-21; Acts 2:21, 4:12; Romans 3:23-25; Galatians 2:20; Ephesians 2:8-9)